or “How a bun in the oven changes everything”

 The Herald, Saturday 5 September 1874 p3

 So Joseph was most certainly behind the counter of his general dealership.
-Professionally, he was doing all right, but in the domestic sphere he would have been experiencing the agony of his young wife’s illness and the trauma within her family.
-In September 1874, Mary’s seventeen-year-old sister Elizabeth died; Then in November died her father, aged 55.
-Three other siblings had died in infancy or early childhood, but Mary Ann was
+Professionally, he was doing all right, but in the domestic sphere there was the the agony of his young wife’s illness and the losses within her own family.
+Mary’s seventeen-year-old sister Elizabeth died in September 1874; Then in November died her father, aged 55.
+Three other siblings died in infancy or early childhood, Mary Ann was the fifth child out of thirteen.

-the fifth child out of thirteen.
-That was the situation on 4 December 1874 when Joseph saddled up a trap to take his invalid wife out to visit her recently widowed mother who was now living by the Swan River foreshore under the shadow of Mt Eliza.
+That was the situation on 4 December 1874 when Joseph saddled up a trap to take his sickly wife out to visit her recently widowed mother who was now living by the Swan River foreshore under the shadow of Mt Eliza.
 He was passing what is now known as the Cloisters on St George’s Terrace when his horse took fright and bolted.

-But by 1877, the influence of the Dyson side would have been impossible to ignore.
-By this date Joseph the Elder’s father (and an indeterminate number of siblings) moved in with them into that house on the corner of William and Murray street.
-James Dyson’s finances (and second marriage) had collapsed.
-Joseph’s half-brother Drewy was gaining a reputation as one of the worst hooligans in the colony and, other of the brothers were fronting the city magistrates far to frequently now as well.
-The targets for their larrikinism were frequently the Wesleyan Church and the Temperance Movement—both causes close to Joseph Dyson the Elder’s heart.
-Was their Elder brother’s…pious?.. nature getting right up their noses?
-Dyson’s Corner, the old family property, on the corner of King and Murray Street had be sold to cover debts, and the eventual owner turned out to be one of Joseph’s brother-in-laws: John Joseph Elsegood.
+But by 1877, the negative influence of his Dyson side would have become impossible to ignore.
+Joseph the Elder’s father (and an indeterminate number of siblings) had moved in with them to that house on the corner of William and Murray street.
+His dad’s finances (and second marriage) had both collapsed.
+Joseph’s half-brother Drewy was gaining a reputation as one of the worst hooligans in the colony and other brothers were now presenting themselves before the city magistrates as well.